-Before I do too much celebrating though, let’s be real.
+Before we do too much celebrating though, let’s be real.
 Women have been ignored by medicine for over a century.
 There’s a chronic shortage of medical knowledge and clinical research specifically for and about women, along with an enormous funding deficit.
 And that’s a situation we all unknowingly spend our entire lives dealing with.
-Bear with me here, it is going to get a bit depressing.
+Bear with us here, it is going to get a bit depressing.
 But just for a little while.

 Ordinary women and medicine

-Despite our best efforts, there’s a stereotype we just can’t shake with regard to xy chromosomes.
+Despite our best efforts, there’s a stereotype we just can’t shake with regard to XY chromosomes.
 You know the one.
-Men remain stoic and brave in the face of pain and disease, while women are hysterical, emotional and bored.
+Men remain stoic and brave in the face of pain and disease, while women are hysterical, emotional, and bored.
 And there’s factual evidence to back up this treatment shorthand.
 Women are more likely to be prescribed sedatives over pain medication when they’re in pain.
 Translation: your doctor doesn’t believe you.
-What about the decade-long fight many women face getting an endometriosis, polycystic ovary or even menopause diagnosis?
+What about the decade-long fight many women face getting an Endometriosis, Polycystic ovary or even Menopause diagnosis?
 There’s a reason for that.

 Admittedly, things are slowly beginning to change in women’s healthcare.
 But the collective medical ignorance of women’s bodies goes back millennia.
 You might be in a forgiving mood, though, and say that science has come a long way from humors and phlegm.
-I might even say you have point.
+We might even say you have point.
 But the assertions that women are weak, hysterical, emotionally imbalanced baby machines are thousands of years old.
 And they still don’t seem to have gone away.

 Women and medicine throughout time

 Even in the latter half of the 20th century, women were still considered a different sort of man, rather than a sex in their own right.
-Or, as Dr Alyson McGregor put in her book Sex Matters, women were “men with boobs and tubes.”
+Or, as Dr Alyson McGregor put it in her book Sex Matters, women were “men with boobs and tubes.”
 And, perhaps because the effects of pregnancy can be visible and long-lasting, much of women’s health care has focused on fertility.
-The medical profession has even given it a rather patronising nickname: Bikini Medicine.
+The medical profession has even given it a rather patronizing nickname: Bikini Medicine.

-Women the data gap and healthcare today
+Women, the data gap, and healthcare today